The Origins of the Sterile Cockpit Rule

 Enforcement Cases and Reviews

 FAA enforcement has led to suspensions for clear violations, like a 2010 case where a crew’s sports talk caused a deviation, resulting in certificate actions.
-Moreover, voice recorder evidence sealed many such reviews.
+In addition, voice recorder evidence sealed many such reviews.

 However, in GA, self-reported incidents via ASRS often avoid penalties if lessons are learned.
 Trends show increasing use of data from apps to flag potential breaches preemptively.